zff-team/zff-rs/README.md

 \
 ¹Using Guymager 0.8.12, with the default guymager.cfg, MD5 hash calculation, without "HashVerifyDest".\
 ²Using Guymager 0.8.12, with enabled Aff support and Aff compression level 1 in guymager.cfg, with MD5 hash calculation, without "HashVerifyDest".\
-³using ```zffacquire -i raw/example01.dd -o zff_lz4 -z lz4```\
+³using ```zffacquire physical -i raw/example01.dd -o zff_lz4 -z lz4```\
-⁴using ```zffacquire -i raw/example01.dd -o zff -S```\
+⁴using ```zffacquire physical -i raw/example01.dd -o zff -S per_chunk_signatures```\
-⁵using ```zffacquire -i raw/example01.dd -o zff -p 123```\
+⁵using ```zffacquire physical -i raw/example01.dd -o zff -p 123```\
-⁶using ```zffacquire -i raw/example01.dd -o zff```\
+⁶using ```zffacquire physical -i raw/example01.dd -o zff```\
 ⁷using ```ewfacquire example01.dd -t example01_ewf -f encase7-v2 -b 64 -c fast -S 7.9EiB -u```\
 ⁸using ```ewfacquire example01.dd -t example01_ewf -b 64 -c fast -S 7.9EiB -u```, using ewfacquire 20171104.\

-As you can see, there are hardly any differences worth mentioning between the dump using Guymager and zffacquire.
+As you can see, zffacquire is in most cases much faster than the other tools - even if you store the data encrypted.
 Using zffacquire with the default values gives no performance disadvantage.
 The situation is different, of course, with an additional signature operation (but the same would also apply to Guymager with "HashVerifyDest" and/or "HashVerifySrc" enabled).\
 \
-The two fastest images (The Guymager-e01-image at number 1, acquired in the benchmark process above and the zff-z01-image acquired with the default options of zffacquire, see above at number 6), the acquired Ex01-image (number 7) and the acquired Aff-image (by Guymager, see number 2), were used as the basis for the read speed benchmark.
+Two of the acquired images (The Guymager-e01-image at number 1, acquired in the benchmark process above and the zff-z01-image acquired with the default options of zffacquire, see above at number 6), the acquired Ex01-image (number 7) and the acquired Aff-image (by Guymager, see number 2), were used as the basis for the read speed benchmark.
 For the benchmark, xmount and zffmount was used to FUSE mount the appropriate images.
 Next, dd was used to benchmark the read speed.
-The dd commands were applied 10 times and then an average value was calculated over the determined values.
 ![Read speed](https://github.com/ph0llux/zff/blob/master/benchmark/read_speed_dd.png?raw=true)\
 ¹The following commands were used:
 ```bash